-Annenberg TV News is USC’s television-multimedia news operation.
+Annenberg TV News (ATVN) is USC’s award-winning television-multimedia news operation.
 ATVN produces a live nightly newscast at 6 p.m., Monday through Thursday, that airs campus-wide on Trojan Vision.
 ATVN also creates exclusive web content to enhance our broadcast.

-If you are currently enrolled in JOUR 203, JOUR 303, or JOUR 306 and are a broadcast journalism major, you must fulfill a learning lab requirement at ATVN.
+If you are an undergraduate currently enrolled in JOUR 203, JOUR 303, or JOUR 306 and are a broadcast journalism major, you must fulfill a learning lab requirement at ATVN.
 These are the positions that are associated with the learning lab requirement for the following core curriculum courses:

 JOUR 306 – Multimedia Journalist (4-hour shift per week) or Web Supervisor (4-hour shift per week)

-J402 - Reporter (all-day shift every other week, plus evergreen packaging for ATVN on alternating weeks)
+JOUR 402 - Reporter (all-day shift every other week, plus evergreen packaging for ATVN on alternating weeks)

-J403 - Newscast Producer (one all-day shift each week)
+JOUR 403 - Newscast Producer (one all-day shift each week)

 Note to anchor applicants:

 To be eligible for an anchor position, you must come to the Sign-Up Day and sign up for an audition time.
 Anchor auditions will be at the beginning of the Spring semester.
 You must show up on time for your audition (deadlines and details will be provided at the Sign-Up Day).
 Anchors must be available from 12 - 7 p.m. on at least one day, Monday through Thursday.
 As a news anchor, you must be able to complete day-of-air deadline packages and cover major stories assigned by the producer of the day.
 If you are selected for weather or sports, you are responsible for producing your own segments.
 For more information, see Positions.